+What causes white spots on teeth after braces?
 For most people, braces are the ideal way to get a better smile.
-However, some people end up getting disappointed by the results of their orthodontic braces because they notice unsightly white spots after the brackets are removed.
-White spots can be a little unpleasant to look at, but you should not let them stop you from deciding to get braces.
-The reality is that white spots are entirely preventable even if you are wearing orthodontic braces.
+However, some people end up getting disappointed by the results of their orthodontic braces because they notice unsightly spots after the brackets are removed.
+These spots can be a little unpleasant to look at, but you should not let them stop you from deciding to get braces.
+The reality is that they are entirely preventable even if you are wearing orthodontic braces.
 Keep reading to find out all about the underlying cause of white spots and learn how you can protect your teeth from them.

 White spots are actually an area of the tooth where the enamel does not contain enough strengthening minerals.
 This type of demineralization is caused by bacteria that can flourish in the mouth when it is not properly cleaned.
 These types of bacteria produce byproducts that gradually wear away at the teeth.
 When the minerals are removed from the surface of the tooth, the area because hollow, so it looks lighter.
 The area may be rough, pitted, indented, or raised.

 Another way to reduce white spots is through various cosmetic dentistry treatments.
-A basic tooth whitening procedure can help to lighten the teeth and reduce the appearance of white spots.
-If the white spots are unusually raised, microabrasion can remove them and reveal new enamel.
+A basic tooth whitening procedure can help to lighten the teeth and reduce the appearance.
+If the marks are unusually raised, microabrasion can remove them and reveal new enamel.
 For sunken white spots, your doctor can fill in the area with dental resin colored to match your teeth.

 What Can You Do to Prevent White Spots?

-Make sure you brush your teeth for at least two minutes twice a day to remove bacteria and plaque buildup that could contribute to white spots.
+- Make sure you brush your teeth for at least two minutes twice a day to remove bacteria and plaque buildup.

 I obtained a Bachelor of Science degree at Southern Illinois University and then received my Doctorate of Medical Dentistry at the University of Kentucky.
 After, I attended the University of Tennessee to complete my Master of Science in Orthodontics degree.